jonjohnsontc/ternary-implosion/readme.md

 directory, and linked against the libecpg library
 - I'm running into some issues using postgres on my debian WSL instance, there is an unresolved symbol: UP
+- Turns out that I was linking to a version of libreadline on in my /usr/local/lib directory, which is based off of a manual installation of it (probably for stone cold SQL).
+I removed the shared library from the directory and ran `ldconfig` which found the system libreadline for postgres